Ryannn06/Ryannn06/README.md

 ###

-<p align="left">My name is Gelo and I'm a data analyst/programmer from the Philippines</p>
+<p align="left">My name is Gelo, I'm a data analyst and programmer from the Philippines</p>

 ###